Contact open books with flexible pages: Loops of flexible contact structures

-If this loop is contractible then we could alter the Weinstein deformation to be constant at (and hence near) the boundary.
-But then we could deform the diffeomorphism via an isotopy {\em relative to the boundary} to preserve the Weinstein structure.
-In particular, in view of Corollary \ref{cor:Identity} this would mean that $f$ acts trivially on cohomology.
-We hence deduce \begin{theorem} Let $(W_{flex},d\lambda)$ be a flexible Weinstein domain with contact boundary $(M,\xi)$ and let $f \in \Diff_c(W_{flex}, [J])$ preserve the formal symplectic class be such that $f$ acts non-trivially on cohomology.
-Then the fundamental group of the space of contact structures isotopic to $\xi$ is non-trivial. \end{theorem}
+\begin{theorem} Let $(W_{flex},d\lambda)$ be a flexible Weinstein domain of dimension $2q \ge 6$ with contact boundary $(M,\xi_{flex})$ and let $f \in \Diff_\del(W_{flex}, [J])$ be a diffeomorphism that acts non-trivially on rational cohomology and preserves $J$ up to homotopy.
+Then the fundamental group of the space of contact structures isotopic to $\xi_{flex}$ is non-trivial. \end{theorem} \begin{proof} First observe that the group $\Diff_\del(W_{flex},[J])$ acts on the space of flexible Weinstein structures $\mathfrak{Weinstein}(W_{flex},[J])$ in the fixed homotopy class.
+Moreover, in view of Eliashberg's $h$-principle pulling back under an $f\in \Diff_\del(W_{flex})$ gives a homotopic Weinstein structure.
+We thus obtain a deformation $\lambda_t$ via Liouville structures from $\lambda_0 = \lambda$ to $\lambda_1 = f^*\lambda$.
+This deformation is {\em a priori} non-constant along the boundary.
+We hence obtain a loop $\xi_t = Ker(\lambda_t)$ of contact structures via restriction to the boundary.
+Note that the associated loop may depend on the choice of deformation and is not necessarily canonical.

-There are many examples of diffeomorphisms of flexible Weinstein domains as in Theorem~\ref{thm:loops}.
-For example, let $W = \sharp_g(S^q \times S^q) \setminus \mathrm{Int}(D^{2q})$ be a punctured copy of the $g$-fold connected sum of a product of spheres $S^q \times S^q$ endowed with an almost complex structure and consider $W_{flex}$.
-In this case basic obstruction theory says that two almost complex structure agree if and only if the Chern classes $c_q(W,J) = c_q(W,f^*J)$.
-Which for the case that $c_q(W,J) = 0$ holds automatically.
+If this loop is contractible then we could alter the Weinstein deformation to be constant near the boundary.
+But then we could deform the initial diffeomorphism $f$ via an isotopy {\em relative to the boundary} to preserve the Weinstein structure.
+In particular, in view of Corollary \ref{cor:Identity} this would mean that $f$ acts trivially on ordinary cohomology, contradicting our hypotheses. \end{proof} There are many examples of diffeomorphisms of flexible Weinstein domains as in Theorem~\ref{thm:loops}.
+For example, let $W = \sharp_g(S^q \times S^q) \setminus \mathrm{Int}(D^{2q})$ be a punctured copy of the $g$-fold connected sum of a product of spheres $S^q \times S^q$ endowed with an almost complex structure $J$ and consider $W_{flex}$ with boundary $(S^{2q-1}, \xi_{flex})$.
+If the natural map $\pi_q(SO) \to \pi_q(SO/U)$ vanishes; i.e.\ if $q \not \equiv 0, 7$ mod~$8$, then $J$ is homotopic to $f^*J$ if and only if the Chern classes $c_{q/2}(W,J)$ and $c_{q/2}(W,f^*J)$ agree.
+This is because $W$ retracts onto a wedge of $q$-spheres and so the sole obstruction to finding a homotopy between $J$ and $f^*J$ lies in the group $H^q(W; \pi_q(SO/U))$ and has image a non-zero multiple of $c_{q/2}(W,J) - c_{q/2}(W,f^*J)$ in the torsion free group $H^q(W; \pi_q(BU))$.
+Of course, if $c_{q/2}(W, J) = 0$ then $c_{q/2}(W,J) = c_{q/2}(W,f^*J)$ and we note that $W$ always admits $J$ with vanishing Chern classes: if $q$ is odd then $c_{q/2} = 0$ by definition, and if $q$ is even this follows as $W$ is parallelisable.
 Since the map given by the induced action on cohomology,